 But a visit to the Swann Galleries today opened my eyes and mind.
 The current vintage posters sale, which will be auctioned on Wednesday, has such a depth and variety in topics, styles and eras that almost would be guaranteed to find something that they like.

-Contrary to the so-called high art, which has been reflecting tastes of a small elite group composed of artists, critics and deep-pocketed collectors, posters — equipped with exuberant colors and vivacious patterns — are born with public appeal and communicative power.
-In this sale, I have found commercial posters for some brands or companies, propaganda posters for special periods and interestingly Mather work incentive posters made in 20’s and 30’s that reminded me of the slogans used in pre-Cultural-Revolutions era of China (except of course with bolder designs and somewhat humorous messages).
+Contrary to the so-called high art, which has been reflecting the tastes of a small elite group composed of artists, critics and deep-pocketed collectors, posters — equipped with exuberant colors and vivacious patterns — are born with public appeal and communicative power.
+In this sale, I found commercial posters for some brands or companies, propaganda posters for special periods and interestingly Mather works incentive posters made in the ’20s and 30s that reminded me of the slogans used in the pre-Cultural-Revolution era of China (except of course with bolder designs and somewhat humorous messages).

 For me, two aspects attract me the most.
-First is the visual pleasure.
+First is a visual pleasure.
 The sale comes with a catalog with one of the best print quality I have ever seen.
 Yet no print can replace the visual joy of standing in front of a five-foot poster of rich colors and strong contrast.
-Secondly, the vast topics featured in sales (including categories such as beach and summer resort, WWI & II propaganda, Mather work incentive, Art Nouveau, food & beverage, and auto, airlines & ocean liners) when viewed as a collective , bring a dazzling encyclopedic exhibition of politics, fashion and other social context of the past.
+Secondly, the vast topics featured in sales (including categories such as beach and summer resort, WWI & II propaganda, Mather work incentive, Art Nouveau, food & beverage, and auto, airlines & ocean liners) when viewed as a collective, bring a dazzling encyclopedic exhibition of politics, fashion and another social context of the past.

 I was immediately captivated by a post of Karl Koehler & Victor Ancona, which won the National War Poster Competition in 1942, an effort of the Roosevelt administration to counter the anti-war voices of media barons such as William Randolph Hearst.
 When I asked Mr. Lowry, the president of the Swann Galleries and guest appraiser in the Antiques Roadshow, how to judge the rarity of posters, he said there were no solid statistics of how many were made for specific ones.
 Research regarding to the rarity is based on auction records.
 “For this particular one, I have seen 12 posters in the past 15 years.”
 He commented.

-A special thank should be given to Mr. Lowry who not only spent time in answering my beginner-level questions but also gave me a catalog, which I think is indispensable for serious collectors because of its print quality, well-documented description and reference list in the end.
-For someone like me, it opens a new door to look at an area of collecting which I had overlooked in the past.
-In fact the catalog intrigued me like a great novel.
+A special thanks should be given to Mr. Lowry who not only spent time answering my beginner-level questions but also gave me a catalog, which I think is indispensable for serious collectors because of its print quality, well-documented description, and reference list in the end.
+For someone like me, it opens a new door to look at an area of collecting that I had overlooked in the past.
+In fact, the catalog intrigued me like a great novel.
 Why can’t history supplement reading books be illustrated with vintage posters?
 The encoding of historical events and political opinions in visual splendor makes the most lively reading experience and urges me to investigate more from other references.
-(I did so when I read the lot 325, a group of three posters about Mayor Low.)
+(I did so when I read lot 325, a group of three posters about Mayor Low.)